Daddoon/BlazorMobile/README.md

 If you are using Google Plays multiple-APK support to publish your app, note that compliance with the 64-bit requirement is evaluated at the release level.
 However, the 64-bit requirement does not apply to APKs or app bundles that are not distributed to devices running Android 9 Pie or later.
 If one of your APKs is marked as not being compliant, but is older and its not possible to bring it into compliance, one strategy is to add a maxSdkVersion="27" attribute in the uses-sdk element in that APKs manifest.
 This APK wont be delivered to devices running Android 9 Pie or later, and it will no longer block compliance.
 ```

+## Electron.NET support with BlazorMobile

+Since **BlazorMobile 3.0.7-preview8.19405.7**, you can also deploy your application developped with Blazor & BlazorMobile as a desktop application with **Electron.NET**.
+The plugin has been updated in order to be aware of an Electron.NET executing context and behave correctly, with your same codebase and project structure.

+Be aware that even if a Xamarin.Forms library is present on the Electron.NET desktop application, there is no real support of the Xamarin.Forms API.

+If you need to call anything from Xamarin on your shared Xamarin.Forms project, be sure check if we are running through Electron or Xamarin, by calling **BlazorDevice.IsElectronNET()**.

+To get started about the Electron.NET Desktop project, it's highly recommended to create it from **BlazoreMobile.Templates**.
+See [Getting started from sample](#getting-started-from-sample) section.

 ## Troubleshoot